d-eisen/portfolio/content/spark.md

 A final prototype was developed for testing.
 I convened a user testing session in one of the target facilities.
 A full test of the materials was completed using a sample facilitator and group of participants.
 The design consultants and I captured user feedback on the materials.

 Based on the user sessions, adjustments were made to the curriculum based on user feedback.
 Specific changes were:
-<ul>Facilitators would like to have sample images available for assisting the articipants in their group project</ul>
+<ul>Facilitators would like to have sample images available for assisting the participants in their group project</ul>
 <ul>Participants indicated that they would like more time to talk with one another during the session.</ul>

 # Next Steps